Nradar/CryptoCap/README.md

+# Crypto Cap

+This project was built with react, bootstrap to display Top 10 Crypto Currency in real time

-# CryptoCap
+# Author

-A responsive web to display top 10 crypto cap in market
+Tiancheng Zhao